SadeTosin/SadeTosin/README.md

 <h3 align="left">Hi there ! 👋 I am Folasade Oluwatosin - Data Science Consultant at 10Alytics </h3>
 <br clear="both">
 <h4 align="left">Data Science Enthusiast  |  Passionate about Big Data  |  Strategic Troubleshooter </h4>
-I am a certified computer science and data professional with a strong passion for data science.🔭  Currently, I am focused on data engineering and continuously expanding my knowledge in the field.
+I am a certified computer scientist and data professional with a strong passion for data science.🔭  Currently, I am focused on data engineering and continuously expanding my knowledge in the field.
 I possess solid coding and problem-solving skills and have hands-on experience with the latest technologies.
 I am motivated by the desire to achieve success and thrive in challenging environments.
 Additionally, I am a continuous learner and have good knowledge of data science and machine learning.
 One interesting fact about me is that I love pets, especially dogs.⚡ My career objective is to contribute to a progressive organization, utilizing my technical and analytical skills to drive growth while staying up-to-date with emerging trends in the IT sector🌟.
 <br clear="both">
  <hr>
 <div align="left">